wmwolf/mesa_cli/README.md

 list of every file in `$MESA_DIR/star/test_suite` is output.
 The listing behavior can also be forced by adding the `-l` or `--list` option to the call.

-Word directories made in this way are "de-test-suited" in that calls back to `inlist_test_suite` or `inlist_massive_defaults` are deleted, any instance in the makefile or inlists where the MESA directory is set are deleted, and references to the directory `..` are deleted.
-THESE OMISSIONS MAY BREAK THE TEST SUITE CASES.
-They are only meant to make sure that the work directories are no longer dependent on their location in your filesystems.
+Work directories made in this way are "de-test-suited" in that calls back to `inlist_test_suite` are deleted along with any other attempts to change the value of `mesa_dir`.
+All local path definitions (ones using `../../` or the like) will be made fully qualified.
+For example, `../../../` will be turned into `$MESA_DIR/`.
+Thus, references to other inlists, like `inlist_massive_defaults` or models, like those found in `$MESA_DIR/data/star_data`, should remain intact.
+IF THESE EXTERNAL REFERENCES CONTAIN LOCAL PATHS, THINGS WILL BREAK.
+The only inlist that is strictly barred from this process is `inlist_test_suite` which currently only serves to set the `mesa_dir` via a local path, so references to this inlist are always deleted.